ptdeboer/Platinum/README.md

 Java 11 notice
 ---
-This project has been upgrade to a Java 11 project.
+This project has been upgraded to a Java 11 project.

 Build